-Greeks were certainly a warlike people- especially the Spartans

 Philosopherlapalooza- Socrates

--looked to science and logic (not gods) for explanations of how the world worked
+-looked to science and logic (not gods

 -Socratic Method- fostered critical thinking